KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/homework/merge-conflicts.md

 # Bonus - Resolve a merge conflict
-Merge conflicts may not happen as often, but eventually you will run into one.
+Merge conflicts may not happen often, but eventually you will run into one.
 View the video below to see a merge conflict and resolving it in action.
-We will not practice this here but this is a skill that you can expect to training on according to your team’s procedures.
+We will not practice this here but this is a skill that you can expect training according to your team’s procedures.

 {% raw %}
   <video id="my-video" class="video-js" controls preload="auto" width="900" height="600"